 2) I cut my wasteful spending by 50%

 Additionally, I realized that I was going window shopping out of boredom, as an escape or try to fix my inner world with outer solutions.
-Monitoring my motive for going shopping was very helpful because I could avoid going into the “lion’s dean” (shopping haven) from the get-go.
-When we cut out some of our distractions, we have more room to feel our feelings and let them guide us to inner truths.
+Monitoring my motive for going shopping was very helpful because I could avoid going into the “lion’s den” (shopping haven) from the get-go.
+When we cut out some of our distractions, we have more room to feel our feelings and let them guide us to emotional fulfillment.

 3) I make sure to have alone time to connect with myself

 For many years, I was unaware of my need for quiet, alone time to get recharged and to be my best self to meet the world.
 I now have my own secret nature spots where I become one with the universe and hear my deepest truth.
 There is very little that is left unresolved when I leave these locations.

 I am also honest about this need and I express it.
 I learned to let go of what the other person is going to think or feel.
 As long as I communicate from a place of self-love and a desire to keep my connection alive with this person, there should be no drama.